 We have a dedicated team of pastoral (non-teaching) staff working in all Key Stages.
 Each year group has its own dedicated Head of Year who is there to deal with day-to-day pastoral issues as and when they arise.
-The Pastoral Team is led by Miss Davison, Director of Pastoral Care and Safeguarding.
-Miss Davison is also the Deputy Safeguarding Lead.
+The Pastoral Team is led by Mr Green, Director of Pastoral Care and Safeguarding, who is also a Deputy Designated Safeguarding Lead.

 Each Head of Year works closely with the Form Tutors for their year group to ensure the right ethos and tone is set for all students.
 Equally, they work with teaching staff and the Student Progress Leader, setting standards to ensure all students achieve the best possible rates of progression and attainment and working with students and parents to plan interventions as appropriate where a student may be struggling for whatever reason.

 Finally, the Heads of Year are responsible for delivering wider pastoral care within the year group, meeting with students as required, and if additional support is needed, referring students to the School Mentor and / or the Wellbeing in Mind Team.